david-valentin/Haskell-Dungeons-Dragons/README.md

 •	Create certain functions to interact between the data and types - and IO friendly

 Resources:

 •	Randomization Library: https://hackage.haskell.org/package/random-1.1/docs/System-Random.html
 •	Tree Library in Haskell:
 •	https://hackage.haskell.org/package/containers-0.5.8.1/docs/Data-Tree.html

 Week 3-4:

-•	Build a web server and database in Haskell o	Test server out between users o	Understand how users interact with each other
+•	Build a web server and database in Haskell
+  • Test server out between users
+  •	Understand how users interact with each other
-•	Build a SQLite Database in Haskell o	Upload test data in database o	Test basic queries on db - create standard queries going to be used to be processed through get/post requests o	Send data to server chat session
+•	Build a SQLite Database in Haskell
+  •	Upload test data in database
+  •	Test basic queries on db - create standard queries going to be used to be processed through get/post requests
+  •	Send data to server chat session
 •	Integrate both projects and test out sessions between users.

 Resources: